manvic286/manvic286/README.md

 - ⚡ Fun fact: ...
 -->

-# 💫About Me
+# 💫 About Me

-👋 Hi.
-I'm Manuel, a student, web developer and programmer.<br>
+🔭 I'm currently working on various technologies, exploring whichever field I'm interested in.
+🌱 I'm currently learning backend and frontend technologies for web.
-👯 I’m looking to collaborate on any project to help sharpen my skills.
+👯 I'm looking to collaborate on projects which may have an impact, or can be challenging but fun.
+💬 My hobbies include reading, gaming, coding and art(on the side).
+📫 How to reach me: manuelviotor@gmail.com
+⚡ Fun fact: No fun fact for now.
+LOCK IN!!!

 ## 🌐Socials
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/manuel_viotor) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/manuel-viotor-5329aa249/)